rdkcentral/Lightning-SDK/docs/plugins/videoplayer.md

 A common feature of TV Apps is to play videos.

 The *VideoPlayer* plugin offers a convenient interface for interacting with the video player of the STB.
 You can use it to open and play / pause videos.
 Additionally, it provides APIs that you can use to, for example, control the size of the video player.

 The VideoPlayer plugin has a built-in integration with the [Metrics](metrics.md) plugin.
 It automatically sends statistics for various [media events](#events) (for example: canplay, play, pause, seeking, seeked).

 > Although it is possible to implement a fully custom video playback solution, the use of the VideoPlayer plugin from the SDK is highly recommended.

 ## Usage

-In the Lightning components that require video playback capabilities (i.e., Player components), you can import the VideoPlayer plugin from the Lightning SDK:
+In the Lightning components that require video playback capabilities (i.e., a Player component), you can import the VideoPlayer plugin from the Lightning SDK:

 ```js